Sonam Wangchuk: Career

 From June 1993 until August 2005, Wangchuk also founded and worked as the editor of Ladakh's only print magazine Ladags Melong In 2001, he was appointed to be an advisor for the education in the Hill Council Government.
 In 2002, together with other NGO heads, he founded Ladakh Voluntary Network (LVN), a network of Ladakhi NGOs, and served in its executive committee as the secretary till 2005.
 He was appointed to the Drafting Committee of the Ladakh Hill Council Government’s Vision Document Ladakh 2025 and entrusted with the formulation of the policy on Education and Tourism in 2004.
-The document was formally launched by Dr. Manmohan Singh, the Prime Minister of India in 2005.
+The document was formally launched by Manmohan Singh, the Prime Minister of India in 2005.
 In 2005, Wangchuk was appointed as a member in the National Governing Council for Elementary Education in the Ministry of Human Resource Development, Government of India.

-From 2007 to 2010, Wangchuk worked as an education advisor for MS, a Danish NGO working to support the Ministry of Education for education reforms.
+From 2007 to 2010, he worked as an education advisor for MS, a Danish NGO working to support the Ministry of Education for education reforms.

 In late 2013, Wangchuk invented and built a prototype of the Ice Stupa which is an artificial glacier that stores the wasting stream waters during the winters in the form of giant ice cones or stupas, and releases the water during late spring as they start melting, which is the perfect time when the farmers need water.
 He was appointed to the Jammu and Kashmir State Board of School Education in 2013.
 In 2014, he was appointed to the Expert panel for framing the J&K State Education Policy and Vision Document.
-Since 2015, Sonam has started working on establishing Himalayan Institute of Alternatives.
+Since 2015, Wangchuk has started working on establishing Himalayan Institute of Alternatives.
 He is concerned about how most of the Universities, especially those in the mountains have become irrelevant to realities of life.

 In 2016, Wangchuk initiated a project called FarmStays Ladakh, which provides tourists to stay with local families of Ladakh, run by mothers and middle-aged women.
 The project was officially inaugurated by Chetsang Rinpoche on 18 June 2016.

-Innovations
+Innovation

-Wangchuk has been helping in designing and overseeing the construction of several passive solar mud buildings in mountain regions like Ladakh, Nepal, Sikkim so that energy savings principles are implemented on a larger scale.
-Even in -30 Celsius winters, his solar-powered school, built with the rammed earth, keeps the students warm.
+Wangchuk has been helping in designing and overseeing the construction of several passive solar mud buildings in mountain regions like Ladakh, Sikkim and Nepal so that energy savings principles are implemented on a larger scale.
+Even in cold winters with temperatures dropping to -30 degrees Celsius, his solar-powered school, built with the rammed earth, keeps the students warm.

 Led by Wangchuk, SECMOL has won the International Terra Award for the best building in July 2016 at the 12th World Congress on Earthen Architecture in Lyon, France.
 The rammed earth 'Big Building', located at SECMOL.
 The campus was built using simple, low-cost traditional techniques on principles of passive solar architecture.
 The building comprises a big solar-heated teaching hall, along with several rooms for the students and other classrooms.